Mookie Betts Player Props: Dodgers vs. Athletics

 Mookie Betts At The Plate

-- Among the qualified batters in baseball, his batting average ranks 35th, his on-base percentage ranks ninth, and he is sixth in the league in slugging.
+- Among qualifying hitters in MLB action, he ranks 26th in batting average, ninth in on-base percentage, and fifth in slugging.

-- Betts is batting .263 during his last outings and is on a seven-game hitting streak.
+- Betts is batting .300 with one homer during his last outings and is riding an eight-game hitting streak.

-- Looking at the 99 games he has played this season, he's hit a home run in 23 of them (23.2%), and in 5.9% of his trips to the plate.
+- In 24.0% of his games this season, he has gone deep, and 6% of his trips to the dish.

+- In 41.0% of his games this season, Betts has had at least one RBI.
+He's picked up more than one in 17.0% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.